 Chartres: A short train ride from Paris

-Chartres is ideal as a day trip from Paris.
-The French capital offers excellent possibilities for day trips, but the city’s charm in particular unlocks everything I have always loved about taking day trips while traveling.
-Take your Eurail Pass but leave your luggage at the hotel, because the one-hour train trip leaves you all the time you need to discover the city in full and return to Paris on the same evening.
+Chartres makes for an ideal day trip if you’re staying in Paris.
+The French capital offers several great possibilities for day trips, but the charm of Chartres is undeniable.
+It unlocks everything I have always loved about taking day trips while traveling.
+Take your Eurail Pass and leave your luggage at the hotel, because the one-hour train trip leaves you all the time you need to discover the city in full and return to Paris on the same evening.

 How to get to Chartres by train

 I took the train to Chartres at Gare Montparnasse, the epicenter for trains heading southwest.
-Seated by the window in my first-class car, I watched the scenery change from the ornate white architecture of Parisian buildings to endless fields of green grass.
+Seated by the window in my first-class car, I watched the scenery change from the ornate white Parisian architecture to endless fields of green grass.

 Things to do